 Central heating and gas safety

-Everyone should have their boiler and other gas appliances serviced every year by a Gas Safe registered engineer.
+You should have your boiler and other gas appliances serviced every year by a Gas Safe registered engineer.
 If you’re a tenant, ask your landlord to arrange this as it’s their responsibility.

 Your landlord must keep any space heaters they’ve provided, such as small electric or fan heaters, in repair and good working order.

-Your landlord is responsible for keeping the electrical wiring safe and in proper working order, as well as any electrical appliances that they’ve provided.
+Your landlord has a legal duty to keep all electrical equipment safe and in proper working order throughout your tenancy.
+This includes light fixtures and plugs, as well as internal wiring and any electrical appliances they’ve provided.

 Roof and gutters

 Tell your landlord if you have a damp problem.
 It’s important to identify the source as damp can cause health problems.
-They should arrange to carry out an inspection and do any necessary repairs, as well as making good any damage.
+They should arrange to carry out an inspection and do any necessary repairs, as well as fixing any damage.

 - covering pans when you’re cooking